dmbarbour/glas/docs/GlasDesign.md

 The module system is an important part of a language's user experience.

-The Glas module system is based on the filesystem (at small scales) and community maintained package distributions (at larger scales).
-Files and folders can be treated as modules.
-Folders can be added to a distribution as packages.
-A distribution has only one version of each package, which simplifies configuration management and integration testing.
+Glas modules represent arbitrary values, not symbol definitions.
+The Glas module system is based on the files and folders (at small scales) and community maintained package distributions (at larger scales).
+A distribution has only one version of each package, which simplifies configuration management, integration testing, and deployment.

 See the [Glas Module System](GlasModules.md) document for details.